 Wilson H. Burnell, R. D. 1, Salona, Pa., Sept.
-16 .-Bro.
+16.- Bro.
 Morris recently closed a meeting here and he did some powerful and strengthening preaching.
 The past two years the church here has enjoyed growth both in numbers and spiritually.
 We are ordering 20 copies of the OPA each month, the church plans to put them out in places about town.

-Tommy Shaw, 5161⁄2 North Boundary, Raleigh, N. C,.
-Sept.
+Tommy Shaw, 5161⁄2 North Boundary, Raleigh, N. C., Sept.
 14.-Snice my last report I have been in a mission effort here at Raleigh, N. C. This is the only church in North Carolina free from digression.
 Prospects of doing lasting good are evident.
 I attended the Labor Day meeting at Huntington, W. Va., and it was wonderful.
-Paul Nichols preached a good sermon at the closing service.
-Last Lord's day we had a confession of faults here.
+Paul Nichols preached a good sermon & the closing service.
+Last Lord's day we had a cordession of faults here.
 Let us live each day as though it were the last.

 Bennie T. Cryer, Box 11, Odessa, Texas, Sept.
-17 .- unable to help with mission work as we have in the We continue to work with the St. Albans church of past.
-Remember us in your prayers.
-Christ.
+17.-We continue to work with the St. Albans church of Christ.
 One has been baptized thus far.
 The Labor Day meeting in Huntington was very enjoyable.
 We had good singing and some good teaching.
 The association in that meeting among Christian friends was wonderful.
 Oct.
 2, I begin a meeting in Clio, W. Va., and then go to McAlister, Okla., for a meeting if the Lord wills.
 Pray for us and the work here.